gjtorikian/commonmarker/README.md

 ## Output formats

-Like CMark, CommonMarker can generate output in several formats: HTML, XML, plaintext, and commonmark are currently supported.
+Like CMark, CommonMarker can generate output in several formats: HTML, XML, plaintext, and CommonMark are currently supported.

 ### HTML